Jada Pinkett Smith

 Jada Pinkett Smith in her youth

 Jada's artistic education continued when she attended the Baltimore School for the Arts, focusing on dance and theater.
-There, she became classmates and friends with rapper Tupac Shakur.
+There, she became classmates and close friends with future rapper Tupac Shakur.
 Later, in 1995, she appeared in his music video for the song "Temptations."

 Jada Pinkett Smith and Tupac Shakur